10 Ways to Help Seniors Deal with Isolation and Depression

 depression in seniors

-Many seniors go through major life changes that could make them more vulnerable to depression.
+Many older adults go through major life changes that could make them more vulnerable to depression.
 But it’s heartbreaking to stand by and watch someone deal with depression or loneliness on their own.
 Zara Lewis shares 10 ways you can help your older adult cope with symptoms and improve their quality of life.

-According to WHO estimates, depression affects about 350 million people of all ages worldwide.
 While coping with depression is tough, it’s even more difficult to watch an aging family member struggle with it.

 As my depressed mother-in-law’s caregiver, I’ve come up with a list of tips I wish to share with other caregivers to make it easier for them to help their older adult deal with isolation and depression.